 - Weight loss

-It sounds trite, but usually what your dog needs is love and affection.
-She may not just snap out of it on her own, but given a little effort and patience, she’ll regain her emotional footing.
-Here are some things you can do to help:
+It sounds trite, but what your dog may need is love and affection.
+They may not just snap out of it on their own, but given a little effort and patience, they can regain their emotional footing.

 - Set aside more time together for play.
 If your dog isn’t normally an active player, take more frequent walks outside, or devote more time to another favorite activity.